MSN: Clinical Nurse Leader Concentration

 Standard Occupational Classification (SOC) code: 29-1141

-NOTE: No applications will be accepted for the 2023-2024 academic year.
-Please check back in summer 2024 for an update.
+NOTE: No applications will be accepted for the 2024-2025 academic year.
+Please check back in summer 2025 for an update.

 About the Program

 The MSN Clinical Nurse Leader (CNL) track is designed to prepare nurses for an evolving advanced generalist role that incorporates advanced knowledge, skill and clinical expertise in an evidence- and quality-driven context.
 The CNL oversees care coordination of a distinct group of patients, is a resource for clinical decision-making and serves as lateral integrator of care.
 This clinical leader puts evidence-based practice into action to ensure that patients benefit from the latest innovations in care delivery.
 The CNL collects and evaluates patient outcomes, assesses cohort risk and has the decision-making authority to change care plans when necessary.
-This clinician functions as part of an interdisciplinary team by communicating, planning and implementing care directly with other healthcare professionals, including physicians, pharmacists, social workers, therapists, clinical nurse specialists and nurse practitioners.
-The CNL is a leader in the healthcare delivery system across all settings in which healthcare is delivered.
+This clinician functions as part of an interdisciplinary team by communicating, planning and implementing care directly with other health care professionals, including physicians, pharmacists, social workers, therapists, clinical nurse specialists and nurse practitioners.
+The CNL is a leader in the health care delivery system across all settings in which health care is delivered.
 The program emphasizes the development of competencies related to the use of technology, evidence-based practice, customization of care, health team and interdisciplinary leadership and outcome and risk assessment.

 This online master's program prepares nurses to function effectively in a quickly changing, increasingly complex clinical care environment.
 Students have the opportunity to develop advanced competencies and depth of knowledge as clinical nurse leaders.
 The program emphasizes evidence-based approaches to solve clinical problems, assessment and evaluation of nursing and healthcare outcomes, clinical decision-making, lateral care integration, clinically based leadership and the design of nursing care for clinical populations at the clinical unit or similar small system level.

-Clinical practicum experiences include the development and management of a data-driven project which provides opportunities for students to deepen evidenced-base practice competencies in the management of clients’ health care needs at the point of care.
+Clinical practicum experiences include the development and management of a data-driven project that provides opportunities for students to deepen evidence-based practice competencies in the management of clients’ health care needs at the point of care.
 Precepted clinical experiences will include activities such as modeling of care, assessment and evaluation of aggregate patient outcomes, case management and service integration, and unit and interdisciplinary team leadership, as well as teaching and mentoring of staff.

 The program is accredited by the Commission on Collegiate Nursing Education.